serverkit/serverkit/README.md

 A resource is a statement of configuration policy that describes the desired state for an item.

 ### Type
-A resource must have a type property.
+A resource must have a type attribute.
 Currently the following types are available:

 - command
 - file